 Biophilic office design aims to address the artificial quality of office environments.
 It is about introducing biophilic design elements that focus on the aspects of nature that contribute to our physiological indicators of physical and mental health.

-However, it can seem daunting to decide where to start with biophilic design, especially if you are not the owner of your commercial space and may not be able to carry out extensive renovations.
-Worry not, we will come to that – so read on to find out the benefits of biophilic design and how to welcome biophilic design principles into your already existing office space.
+However, it can be daunting to decide where to start with biophilic design, but worry not, we will come to that – so read on to find out the benefits of biophilic design and how to welcome biophilic design principles into your already existing office space.

 Biophilic office design as a concept is derived from the theory of ‘Biophilia’.
 The biophilia hypothesis suggests that there is an intrinsic human nature connection with the natural world.